ringwormGO-organization/Termi/CONTRIBUTING.md

 Just drop a Pull Request :)

 # Pull Request style
 1. Use LF.
 Set up your Git settings with this: `git config --global core.autocrlf false` and check if it is OK by `git config --global core.autocrlf`.
-It need to return `true`
+It need to return `false` or nothing.
 2. You can use LF too, we don't care for now.
 3. Use following style **WITH LOGIC**, check labels: